-A consensus-based organization makes decisions by ensuring all management agrees and approves before moving forward.
-This could be in regards to anything from a company philosophy, event details, or the website you’re building.
-Think of consensus-based as a “big tent” that includes a large group of employees coming from diverse backgrounds.
-Or it may be that your organization is part of a larger umbrella organization.
-Regardless, a consensus-based organization, like these, strives for collaboration, democratic leadership, and agreement among its team members.
+A consensus-based organization makes decisions by ensuring that the entire management agrees and approves before moving forward.
+This could be in regards to anything from a company philosophy to event details, or the website your organization is setting up.
+For a clearer grasp, think of being consensus-based as a “big tent” that includes a large group of employees coming from diverse backgrounds, or in a larger scale, it may be that your organization is under a larger umbrella organization.
+In addition to these, a consensus-based organization strives to achieve collaboration, democratic leadership, and agreement among its team members.

 To make the most of this organizational type, we suggest the following:

 - Establish and agree on the goals of the project